You’ve likely indulged in countless slices of pizza in your lifetime, but have you ever stopped to appreciate the magic

 When this process is slowed down in the fridge, it can take a long time to form, so some Neapolitan dough recipes call for slower gluten development.

 You must first hydrate the gluten to grow it (make it create a strong network that prevents your dough from ripping).

 The gluten formation process begins when flour and water are combined.
 You must additionally knead the dough in addition to using water.

 Kneading by hand will take around 15-20 minutes.
 It will take a little less time if you use a stand mixer.

-Gluten also creates a great bread-like texture that provides a chewy texture combined with a crunchy crust.
+Gluten also creates a great bread-like texture that provides a chewy texture and crunchy crust.

 Without gluten formation, the pizza crust wouldn’t become crispy as the gluten begins to cook and harden.

 This is even more apparent when using specialized pizza flour.